atomashpolskiy/bt/README.md

 **Bt** aims to be the ultimate BitTorrent software created in Java.
 It offers good performance, reliability and is highly customizable.
 With Bt you can create a production-grade BitTorrent client in a matter of minutes.
 Bt is still in its' early days, but is actively developed and designed with stability and maintainability in mind.

+#### Why should I use this instead of Vuze

+In short - you shouldn't.
+Vuze is a full-fledged heavyweight piece of software for commercial usage.
+Bt does not aim to belong there.
+It's rather an alternative to the likes of [Turn's TTorrent](https://github.com/mpetazzoni/ttorrent), [BitLet](https://github.com/bitletorg/bitlet), etc. - a lightweight library for P2P-lovers and enthusiastic BitTorrent researchers, perfect choice for light enterprise and home usage and experimentation.

 ## Quick Links

 [Examples](https://github.com/atomashpolskiy/bt/tree/master/examples)